 - Environmental Studies (Natural Sciences): This new bachelor’s degree program connects environmental studies with fields such as art, communications and the natural sciences.

-- Indigenous Studies: This program focuses on Indigenous ways of knowing and Indigenous issues and decolonization.
-The program aims to improve Indigenous/settler relations and forge new paths.
+- Indigenous Studies: This program focuses on Indigenous ways of knowing, Indigenous issues and decolonization.

 - Bachelor of Arts

 - Bachelor of Sciences